zhiwei2017/named_enum/docs/source_code.rst

             given `field_value` of field `key`, if `as_tuple` is True; otherwise returns a generator.

-            :param field_value: different values: key to search for
+            :param field_value: value of the field `key` to search for
+            :type field_value: int, str, object, ...
-            :param as_tuple: bool: returns a tuple of the values if True; otherwise returns a generator
+            :param as_tuple: returns a tuple of the values if True; otherwise returns a generator
-            :return: tuple of different types/ generator
+            :type as_tuple: bool
+            :return: collection of enumeration items whose has the given `field_value` as value of `key`
+            :rtype: tuple_, Generator_

             .. code-block:: python